ludwhe/siod/docs/readme.md

 Additionally the most sophisticated stop-and-copy storage management techniques take into account considerations of object usage temporality.

-<P>The technique assumes that all machine registers the GC needs to
-look at will be saved by a setjmp call into the save_regs_gc_mark data, and that every thing else is on the C runtime stack.
+The technique assumes that all machine registers the GC needs to look at will be saved by a setjmp call into the save_regs_gc_mark data, and that every thing else is on the C runtime stack.
 Hence we have some assumptions that impact portability.

-<A name="porting"></a><H2>Porting</h2>
+## Porting

 The most heavily ifdef'd module is slibu.c because it utilizes "unix" runtime functionality.
 You may want to start out by porting the "sample" main program along with the modules needed to be static linked with it.

-<P>If your system or C runtime needs to poll for the interrupt signal
-mechanism to work, then define INTERRUPT_CHECK to be something useful.
+If your system or C runtime needs to poll for the interrupt signal mechanism to work, then define INTERRUPT_CHECK to be something useful.

-<P>The STACK_LIMIT and STACK_CHECK macros may need to be conditionized.
+The STACK_LIMIT and STACK_CHECK macros may need to be conditionized.
 They currently assume stack growth downward in virtual address.
 The subr (%%stack-limit setting non-verbose) may be used to change the limits at runtime.

-<P>The stack and register marking code used in the mark-and-sweep GC
-is unlikely to work on machines that do not keep the procedure call stack in main memory at all times.
+The stack and register marking code used in the mark-and-sweep GC is unlikely to work on machines that do not keep the procedure call stack in main memory at all times.
 It is assumed that setjmp saves all registers into the jmp_buff data structure.
 If your target machine